nk3750/weather_influx_js/README.md

 1. Please enter a city .
 (Cities supported: rochester, atlanta)
 2. Supported aggregate functions: COUNT(), DISTINCT(), INTEGRAL(), MEAN(), MEDIAN(), MODE(), SPREAD(), STDDEV(), SUM() (Case sensitive :Capitalization is needed)
 3. Enter a tag :  clouds_all,humidity,pressure,temp,temp_max, temp_min
-4. 2.Select the desired fields and tags
-5. Enter Date and time.
+4. Enter Date and time.
 Date supported : January 01, 2019 To: October 27, 2019
-6. You can use the black down arrow to access the calendar and enter date.
+5. You can use the black down arrow to access the calendar and enter date.
-7. You will have to manually select the time fields and enter the time in the format “08:00:AM” or use the white up down arrow to change it.
+6. You will have to manually select the time fields and enter the time in the format “08:00:AM” or use the white up down arrow to change it.
-8. Valid absolute time format : “06/05/2019, 08:00 AM”
+7. Valid absolute time format : “06/05/2019, 08:00 AM”
-9. Group by time interval using Duration literals.
+8. Group by time interval using Duration literals.
 Eg: 10s, 1m, 3h, 3d, 3w
-10. Hit Enter
+9. Hit Enter
 #### This application was created with Node.js, Express, React and the Influx DB.
 It supports two cities Atlanta and Rochester as of now.